Tubbz-alt/LaserHarp/README.md

 # Credits
 Thanks to everyone in the Stanford Optical Society for helping me build this, and to previous members who built the first version of the laser harp!

+You can learn more about the Stanford Optical Society, and all of the work that we do at https://photons.stanford.edu